-3.4.
-Input material change: adding another uncertainty dimension
+3.4 Input material change: adding another uncertainty dimension

 The dynamics between energy carriers and input material change are highly similar.
-In both cases, the input to the process is changed.
+In both cases, we change the input to the process.
 What makes input material change different is its implication for process efficiency and energy use.
 Suppose alternative input materials have diverging material characteristics compared to current process inputs.
 In that case, the energy efficiency of the process changes and the currently used energy source might not be suitable anymore.
-Since these dynamics have been described before, I don't present a separate sample case.
-Regardless, I conclude that recovering the investment costs for marginal changes of input materials is prone to the highest degree of operational cost uncertainties to evaluate their competitiveness.
+Since these dynamics have been described before, we don't present a separate sample case.
+Regardless, we conclude that recovering the investment costs for marginal changes of input materials is prone to the highest degree of operational cost uncertainties to evaluate their competitiveness.

-4. DISCUSSION: POLICY IMPLICATIONS
+4. Discussion: Policy implications